School uniforms or clothing for schoolchildren from different countries. They are met according to form. School uniforms from around the world

 School uniforms in China

 School uniforms in Sri Lanka are usually white.
 In a hot country, this color is best suited.
-In all public and private schools in Sri Lanka, students wear school uniforms.
-The boys' uniform consists of a white short-sleeved shirt and blue shorts (up to grade 10, about 15 years old).
-The uniform for girls differs from school to school, however, as a rule, it consists entirely of white cloth.
+In all public and private schools in Sri Lanka, students wear school uniform.
+The uniform for boys consists of a white short-sleeved shirt and blue shorts (up to 10th grade, about 15 years old).
+The girls' uniform varies from school to school, but is generally made entirely of white material.

-A light shirt and dark blue trousers - this is how a school uniform in India for boys looks, but girls need to wear a regular white blouse and a dark skirt, and in some schools, a school uniform may also be a sari.
+A light shirt and dark blue trousers is the school uniform in India for boys, but girls need to wear a regular white blouse and a dark skirt, and in some schools the school uniform may be a sari.

-School uniforms in India are always very smart.
+School uniforms in India are always very elegant.

-In Cuba, the uniform is compulsory not only for schoolchildren, but also for students.
+In Cuba, uniforms are required not only for schoolchildren, but also for students.

 Form in South Africa